voucherly/voucherly-docs/docs/guides/integrations/api/index.md

 The core element of our API is the payment, which can be linked to multiple transactions.

-1. Begin by testing the most common operation with our API: [Create Payment](/api/webapi/create-payment).
+1. Begin by testing the most common operation with our API: [Create a Payment](/api/webapi/create-payment).

 **Example request**